 Mavis and her neighborhood friends didn’t like any of this.
 Everything had been fine until they moved in.
-“Why couldn’t they just get along and go along with everyone else?
+“Why couldn’t they get along and go along with everyone else?
 Was there a language or cultural barrier?
 They did have a different accent and had only been here (in Canada) for about a year.
-Didn’t they have garbage pickup and grass in Poland?
+But didn’t they have garbage pickup and grass in Poland?
 Didn’t they know that a blue house would stand out and they wouldn’t be like everyone else?”

-This wasn’t the first time that Mavis had bent Joan’s ear about ‘those people.’
+This wasn’t the first time Mavis bent Joan’s ear about ‘those people.’
 There had been a series of phone calls last April when they moved into the house down the block.
 “It looks like they have a huge family.
 There are always lots of cars in front of the house.”
 “Now they are having a bbq in their backyard with music.”
 “I saw him coming home at 3:30 in the morning.
 I wonder what he is up to.”
-She hadn’t brought it up, for a while, at their weekly lunch until a couple of weeks ago and now Joan wished that she hadn’t asked: “how are things with the neighbors?”
-She treasured this time where they could enjoy a meal, a glass of wine and casual conversation while watching the bustle of the city around them.
+She hadn’t brought it up, for a while, at their weekly lunch until a couple of weeks ago, and now Joan wished that she hadn’t asked: “how are things with the neighbors?”
+She treasured this time when they could enjoy a meal, a glass of wine, and casual conversation while watching the bustle of the city around them.
 This complaining was ruining the experience and the relationship for her.